nickmaccarthy/date-range-api/README.md

         - using date formats `?range1=2023-01-01,2023-01-5&range2=2021-01-01,2023-01-03`,
         - even with minutes (ISO8601) - `/?range1=2023-01-01T00:00:00,2023-01-01T00:01:00&range2=2023-01-01T00:00:00,2023-01-01T00:00:30`
         - or just the years - `?range1=2021,2023&range2=2021,2022`
-- If a dateformt provided by the user is not able to be parsed, or has an issue, we will recieve a [400](https://http.cat/400) HTTP response, with the error
+- If a date format provided by the user is not able to be parsed, or has an issue, we will recieve a [400](https://http.cat/400) HTTP response, with the error

-## Automated Tests
-Unittests are done using the [VCR.py]() and can be found in the `api_tests.py` file in this repo

-The API can be tested with docker compose easily with `make run`.
-This will actually use two different services, one service will run our flask API (called `api`), and the other one will test the API with our `api_tests.py` (called `tests`).
-You will see the `service-api-tests` return OK if the tests pass, when you run a `make run`.

-## Using the API
+### Using the API locally
 When you have ran `make run` the API should be avilable on your local machine and able to interacted with `CURL` quite easily

 examples: